JetBrains-Research/KEEPs/KEEP.md

     A form of bang-bang operator.
     If `foo` returns an error, it will be returned from the current function as well.
 - There is a possibility to trace error bubbling through the tyr calls at the callstack.
-- There are no complex generics in Zig, so there is no possibility to have a variables in error types as well.
+- There are no complex generics in Zig, so there is no possibility to have variables in error types as well.
 - There is a [proposal](https://github.com/ziglang/zig/issues/2647) for allowing content in errors, which is still not implemented.
-- In general, users love this feature and consider error handling in zig as one of the best.
+- In general, users love this feature and consider error handling in Zig as one of the best.

-### Goals

-> TODO: remove a redundant section?

-1. Cover mentioned use-cases.
-2. Minimize boilerplate required to operate with errors to the same level as with nulls.
-3. Minimize performance overhead.
-   Preferably to have an errors without data with the performance comparable to `null`.

 ## Proposal